docker/docs/content/desktop/hardened-desktop/enhanced-container-isolation/_index.md

 To enable Enhanced Container Isolation as a developer:
 1. Ensure your organization has a Docker Business subscription.
-2. Log in to your organization in Docker Desktop.
+2. Sign in to your organization in Docker Desktop.
 This will ensure the ECI feature is available to you in Docker Desktop's Settings menu.
 3. Stop and remove all existing containers.
 4. Navigate to **Settings** > **General** in Docker Desktop.
 5. Next to **Use Enhanced Container Isolation**, select the checkbox.